A lack of leads can cripple any business.

 On our Brazilian blog, 11.2% of abandoning visitors who view the exit overlay successfully sign up for additional blog updates.
 For our Spanish blog, this conversion rate is 12.2%.
 Both of these conversion rates are far above average for exit-intent tools.

 Finally, I hope that this 7-points blueprint will help you generate a greater number of qualified leads for your business.
-Remember: the process of B2B lead generation is infinite and you should always experiment with new tactics.
+Remember: the process of B2B lead generation is infinite and you should always experiment with new tactics and lead generation tools.
 The 7 methods presented in this article are the ones that, if used well, generate results.

 Have you tried any of these methods by now?
 What’s the insight you’ve got?
 Let me know in the comments!